 Time saving integrations can save money, too, and our surveys option provides a two-pronged method to get survey data from customers.
 If you have any extra information you need to find out from customers, this is the way to do it.
 Surveys are also very useful for marketing purposes.
 Surveys can provide answers that contain very valuable information for your business and in aggregate provide you with business intelligence data that can improve your bottom line.
-For example, you can discover where you need to advertising more, by asking how customers found out about your venue.
+For example, you can discover where you need to advertise more, by asking how customers found out about your venue.

 You can create your own custom survey with our many customizable options.
 This guide will walk you through utilizing all you can do with surveys.

-To get started, make sure you have clicked on the “Surveys” tab, located in the navigation menu.
+To get started, make sure you have clicked on the “Surveys” tab, located in the left-hand navigation menu.

 Creating a New Survey

 Creating surveys is simple on our website.
 You can create your survey however you want because we offer many options to choose from.
 You can create as many surveys as you want and apply them to any events that you want.
 Customers will see surveys either during their checkout process or on the post-event email that is automatically sent out (you can set these emails up in your account settings).
 It’s important to note that surveys appear at the beginning of checkout, so make sure to use the appropriate tense when writing questions.
 For example, avoid asking how a customer's purchase experience was, as they have not completed it.

 Note: It is best to keep your surveys short and optional.
 Requiring customers to complete surveys or making them answer multiple questions has been proven to reduce sales.
 Limit your surveys to one or two optional questions.
 Only make surveys required if these questions are essential.
 A good example of an essential required field would be to ask “Do you have any food allergies?” for an event that serves food or includes it as part of a ticket purchase.
 If you are unsure if questions should be required, that is a good indicator that they should not.